Short Stories

 I looked so white, so very pale, and on the rise of my cheeks there was, what appeared to be, bright red powder, or maybe even rouge.

-Me, with make up, that never happened, and my eyes, felt out of focus, like looking into a pond that was being ruffled by a breeze, rubbing them they still wouldn’t work, what on earth was going on!
+Me, with make up, that never happened, and my eyes, felt out of focus, like looking into a pond that was ruffled by a breeze, rubbing them they still wouldn’t work, what on earth was going on!

 Ok I thought.
 Could my eyes have gone bad, too much reading, or lying on my back staring at the sun!